anniesullie/crbug-to-github/README.md

   5. Click on "Credentials" under "APIs & auth"
   6. Click "Create New Key", then "Browser Key", then "Create".

-The "API key" you created can be added in the extension options under "Crbug API KEY".
+The "API key" you created can be added in the extension options under "Crbug API key".

 ### GitHub API setup
 Use [this page](https://github.com/settings/applications/new) to register a new GitHub OAuth application.